rt-learn-python/git_ticket_manager/README.md

 ```

     3. Create pull request.
 Jira description will be stored in the clipboard
     which you can then use as title for this PR.
+Default reviewers will be
+    assigned as specified in the `REVIEWERS` env variable.
+WIP label will also
+    be applied.

 ```shell
 tm_pr.py